 Honestly, there's nothing sinister about what Facebook is doing.
 Facebook's been working in countries like the Philippines and Paraguay to help the communities there, where apparently the number of people using mobile data have doubled with an alleged 3 million new people on the Internet.

-Facebook has worked with Philippine telco Globe to offer free data access to the former's apps and seen the number of people using mobile data on Globe grow by 25%.
+It's been proven to work too - Facebook has worked with Filipino telco Globe to offer free data access to the former's apps, and seen the number of people using mobile data on Globe grow by 25%.

-But in the meantime, we'll still keep our eyes peeled for those little drones.
+But in the meantime, we'll keep our eyes peeled for those little drones.